-5.2.
-Floating Point block Commands
+6.2.
+Measuring Block Commands

-There are three types of floating point commands: report, write or operation.
+There are three types of Measuring Block commands: report, write or operation.
 Each type is based on the command use and the expected response from the device.
-See Appendix A for the full list of possible commands.
+See Appendix A for a partial list of possible commands.
+Refer to the SAI device manual for your specific device to see all possible commands.

-5.2.1.
-Floating Point Report Commands
+6.2.1.
+Measuring Block Report Commands

-Floating Point Report Commands are used to request the data that is sent by the device in its read floating point block.
+Measuring Block Report Commands are used to request the data that is sent by the device in its read Measuring Block.
 These commands are used to get continuously updated data for information such as gross weight, net weight, raw weight, rate, or other application numeric data values that are time critical.

-5.2.2.
-Floating Point Write Commands
+6.2.2.
+Measuring Block Write Commands

-Floating Point Write Commands are used to write a value provided by the Floating Point (write) Block to selected device functions.
+Measuring Block Write Commands are used to write a value provided by the Measuring Block (write) Block to selected device functions.
 These commands are used to set common process values such as tare, target, tolerance, or other application numeric data values that are user-specified during operation.
 Due to speed issues, the actions triggered by these commands may, or may not, execute immediately.
 This means that the process response could be seen by the control system, within the cyclic message (data) before the "commanded" action is complete.

-5.2.3.
-Floating Point Operation Commands
+6.2.3.
+Measuring Block Operation Commands

-Floating Point Operation Commands are used to trigger an operation.
+Measuring Block Operation Commands are used to trigger an operation.
 These commands may or may not require a sequence of responses.
 Simple operations may execute immediately and require no additional sequence steps.
 More complex operations may take multiple steps to execute and require additional commands from the control system to continue through the entire process.

-5.3.
+6.3.
 Status block Commands